CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab2.1.md

 ### Task 10: Create a Lakehouse

-1. Select **Fabric experience selector** icon (currently set to Real-Time Analytics) on the bottom left of your screen.
+1. Select the **Fabric experience selector** icon (currently set to Real-Time Analytics) on the bottom left of your screen.
 Fabric experience dialog opens.

     # ![](../media/2-21.png)

-1. Select **Data Engineering** to be navigated to Data Engineering Home page.
+1. Select **Data Engineering** to be navigated to the Data Engineering Home page.
 1. Select **Lakehouse**.

     # ![](../media/2-22.png)